 However, it’s possible for people with COVID-19 to spread the virus to others up to 48 hours before they have symptoms.
 Visit the CDC's resource on symptoms for more information.

-If you develop symptoms of COVID-19, even if they are mild, please contact your healthcare provider and a test site near you to schedule a test.
-Visit mass.gov.GetTested to learn more about COVID-19 testing.
+If you develop symptoms of COVID-19, even if they are mild, please contact your healthcare provider.
+Visit COVID-19 Testing to learn more about testing options.

 You can also call 2-1-1 to learn more about COVID-19 prevention, symptoms, and treatment.
 Mass 2-1-1 is a hotline available 24 hours a day, 7 days a week.
 All calls are free and confidential.
 Interpreter services are available in multiple languages.